Local support can make or break new housing development, yet many communities in Massachusetts lack a strong pro-housing advocacy group.

 Statewide Technical Assistance Providers

-In addition to the lessons learned from work on the ground, CHAPA will convene meetings of Metro-Boston and statewide organizations working in local communities.
-Meetings will provide opportunities for organizations to share information on their models and progress as well as to coordinate work between groups who are doing work simultaneously in particular communities.
+CHAPA’s MEI also serves as a convener of Metro-Boston and statewide organizations working in local communities to coordinate among organizations working in partnership.
 By coordinating efforts, the various technical assistance providers can better serve communities and work together to address challenges.
 To learn more about each technical assistance provider, their services and funding opportunities, please use the links below.

 - Massachusetts Housing Partnership (MHP)